-We’re fascinated by maps and data and the stories they tell, and also the Tour de France.
-So we’re combining these fascinations to explore the major climbs from this year’s race, in our first live R&D Lab project.
+We’re fascinated by maps and data and the stories they tell, and also bike racing.
+So we’re combining these fascinations to explore the major climbs from the most important cycling event of 2014, in our first live R&D Lab project.

 Digging for data